Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Harmonized Data Acquisition

 Despite their ease of use, offline open-source reconstruction toolboxes have inherent limitations that restrict their clinical scalability.
 These include the lack of real-time quality control and the requirement to store large raw datasets.
-To address these challenges, online reconstruction frameworks such as Gadgetron \citep{RN21} have been proposed.
+To address these challenges, online reconstruction frameworks, e.g., Gadgetron \citep{RN21} and FIRE (Framework for Image Reconstruction Environments) \citep{RNFIRE,RNFIRE2}, as well as cloud-based remote reconstruction systems, have been proposed.
 Gadgetron adopts a modular, streaming-based architecture and incorporates a wide range of extensible toolboxes, enabling real-time reconstruction through GPU or multithreaded CPU acceleration.
-It also supports advanced features such as automated motion tracking and scan planning.
-A notable example is the HERON framework developed by Jordina et al. \citep{RN20}, which applies online reconstruction to motion-sensitive fetal diffusion MRI (dMRI).
-This approach leverages image-based real-time motion estimation to dynamically adjust fetal dMRI acquisition, thereby mitigating the impact of unpredictable fetal motion.
-In this context, Gadgetron is used to enable real-time landmark detection through deep learning and motion analysis, providing dynamic feedback for prospective adjustment of the acquisition.
-While fetal MRI remains one of the challenging applications of MRI due to the non-periodic, non-rigid, and complex fetal and maternal body movements, similar applications have been developed for fetal functional MRI \citep{RN23}, fetal cardiovascular MRI \citep{RN28}, and quantitative MRI of the fetal brain and placenta \citep{RN26}.
-Online reconstruction in these challenging applications enables motion-informed quantification and adaptive data re-acquisition, further promoting data consistency across scans and sites.
+It also supports advanced features such as automated motion tracking and scan planning, thereby minimizing heterogeneity arising from operator-dependent variability across sites.
+A notable example is the HERON framework, which leverages image-based real-time motion estimation to dynamically adjust fetal diffusion MRI (dMRI) acquisition, thereby mitigating the impact of unpredictable fetal motion \citep{RN20}.
+Similar strategies have also been extended to fetal functional MRI (fMRI), qMRI, and automated cardiac scan planning \citep{RN23,RN28,RN26,RNJMRI_PLANE,RNRADAI_PLANES}.
+Online reconstruction in these challenging applications enables motion-informed data re-acquisition, further promoting data consistency across scans and sites.